FAQs

 Deleted records are removed during subsequent content crawls.
 Access revocations are enforced once updated share and identity information is crawled and re‑indexed; until then, users may still see records they previously had access to.

-Glean Assistant and Agents leverage Salesforce data through the connector for retrieval, and through Salesforce Actions (e.g., Search Salesforce with SOQL, Update Salesforce Opportunity) for live reads and writes.
-Admins must enable these actions and users may need to authorize Salesforce access via OAuth; see Salesforce Actions and Salesforce Actions Setup docs for details.
+Glean Assistant and Glean Agents leverage Salesforce data through the connector for retrieval, and through Salesforce Tools (e.g., Search Salesforce with SOQL, Update Salesforce Opportunity) for live reads and writes.
+Admins must enable tools and users may need to authorize Salesforce access via OAuth; see Salesforce Tools and Salesforce Tools Setup docs for details.

 Yes.
 When you enable Salesforce Enterprise Territory Management (Territory2) to share records such as Accounts, Opportunities, Contacts, or Cases, Glean includes those territory‑based assignments in record‑level permissions.
 Users see the same records in Glean that they can access in Salesforce via territories and other Salesforce sharing mechanisms.